justinmayer/virtualfish/docs/plugins.rst

 .. note::

+    .project files are restored when calling `vf upgrade --rebuild`.
 If you are using both the *Compatibility Aliases* and *Projects* plugins, ``workon`` will alias ``vf workon`` instead of ``vf activate``.
     If you are using both the *Auto-activation* and *Projects* plugins, the project's virtual environment will be deactivated automatically when you